Azure/bicep/docs/installing.md

 ## Install the Bicep VS Code extension

 Either inside of VS Code in the "Extensions" tab or in the Visual Studio marketplace, search for `bicep` and follow the prompts to install.
-The Bicep extension is also recommended for any `.bicep` file and can be installed with one click.

 ![](./images/install-bicep-extension.PNG)

-### Verify the Bicep VS Code extension is running

-Open a file called `main.bicep` VS code.
-If the extension is installed, you should see syntax highlighting working, and you should see the `language mode` in the lower right hand corner of the VS code window change to `bicep`.
+To veryify the extension is installed, open any file with a `.bicep` file extension.
+If the extension is properly installed, you should see the `language mode` in the lower right corner of the VS code window change to `bicep`.

 >**Note**: The Bicep VS code extension versions prior to v0.2 must be uninstalled before or after the installation of the new version.
 Otherwise, both extension versions will run side by side and you will see duplicated and/or inconsistent errors.
 Versions 0.2 or newer do not require uninstallation and will upgrade correctly.